Henry Baker (naturalist): Life

 He was born in Chancery Lane, London, 8 May 1698, the son of William Baker, a clerk in chancery.
-In his fifteenth year he was apprenticed to John Parker, a bookseller.
+When he was 15, he was apprenticed to John Parker, a bookseller.
 At the close of his indentures in 1720, Baker went on a visit to John Forster, a relative, who had a deaf-mute daughter, then eight years old.
 As a successful therapist of deaf people, he went on to make money, by a system that he kept secret.
 His work as therapist caught the attention of Daniel Defoe, whose youngest daughter Sophia he married on 30 April 1729.

-In 1740 he was elected fellow of the Society of Antiquaries and of the Royal Society.
-In 1744 he received the Copley gold medal for microscopical observations on the crystallization of saline particles.
+In 1740, he was elected fellow of the Society of Antiquaries and of the Royal Society.
+In 1744, he received the Copley gold medal for microscopical observations on the crystallization of saline particles.

 He was one of the founders of the Society for the Encouragement of Arts, Manufactures and Commerce in 1754 (later the Society of Arts), and for some time acted as its secretary.
 He died in London, and was buried at St Mary le Strand.